 This has all the same problems I already talked about, plus it adds statefulness and unclear method dependencies into the mix.

-It’s harder to reason about code with non-local state.
+It’s harder to reason about state outside of the lexical scope.
 Since this memoization could be

 nil, it now depends on a